allenvox/paper-server/README.md

 4. start.sh — bash script to start the server (mostly took from [@Dymeth](https://github.com/Dymeth))

 ### 🏃 How to run the server?
-Linux: type `./start.sh` in Terminal
+Linux: type `./start.sh` in Terminal<br>
-Windows: `start.bat` - double-click / type in cmd/PowerShell
+Windows: type `start.bat` in cmd/PowerShell or double-click the file

 ### 💡 Features of the startup bash script
 1. Restarts the server on its crash or stop (to stop completely — press Ctrl+C on restart countdown)